magnussolution/magnusbilling7/wiki/en/modules/methodPay/methodPay.rst

 Client id
 """""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _methodPay-client_secret:

-Client Secret
+Client secret
 """""""""""""

-We not write the description to this field.
+We did not write the description to this field.